arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 `. ^ $ * + ? { } [ ] \ | ( ) - /`

 If you want to refer to one of these special characters in regex (for example, if your pattern includes square brackets or parentheses or periods), you can add a backslash (` \ `) just before the symbol.
-The backslash in regex does a couple of different things, but here, the use of a backslash indicates "I mean this character literally, I'm not using this character's special powers", and this is called **escaping** or an **escape sequence**.
+The backslash in regex does a couple of different things, but here, the use of a backslash indicates "I mean this character literally, I'm not using this character's special powers."
+This is called **escaping** or an **escape sequence**.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>